Monocrotaline: Mechanism of action

 MCT aggregates on and activates the calcium-sensing receptor (CaSR) of pulmonary artery endothelial cells to trigger endothelial damage and, ultimately, induces pulmonary hypertension.
 MCT binds to the extracellular domain of the CaSR (calcium-sensing receptor).
 Thereby, the assembly of CaSR is enhanced and triggers the mobilisation of calcium signalling, and damages pulmonary artery endothelial cells.
 In addition, MCT strengthens this effect by binding to the bone morphogenetic protein receptor type II (BMPR2), which is a transmembrane receptor.
 BMPR2 inhibition occurs which in turn induces a blockade of BMPR1 receptor activation via phosphorylation.
 Inhibiting this process disturbs cell differentiation processes and ossification.
 Interference with these receptors induce pulmonary arterial hypertension.

 MAPK is a mitogen activated protein kinase that gets activated upon BMPR2 activation.
 The protein kinase in turn phosphorylates p38 via a reinforced cascade of intracellular signals.
 It also activates p21 which has a regulating role in the cell cycle.
 However, MCT administration inhibits this process via a blockade of BMPR2.
 Cytokines such as TNF-α are released which cause activation of inflammation mechanisms, attracting neutrophils among others.
 Furthermore, inducible nitric oxide synthases (iNOS) are upregulated upon MCT induced cellular stress, whereas endothelial NOS (eNOS) gets downregulated.
-The cytokine TGF-β (also released by macrophages via chemotaxis during inflammation reactions in a positive feedback loop with TNF-α) is a transforming growth factor that is upregulated as a result of iNOS increasement, contributing to pulmonary artery proliferation.
+The cytokine TGF-β (also released by macrophages via chemotaxis during inflammation reactions in a positive feedback loop with TNF-α) is a transforming growth factor that is upregulated as a result of iNOS increase, contributing to pulmonary artery proliferation.
 Increased levels of iNOS also stimulate caspase-3 activity which increases apoptosis levels.